Wolf Educational Resources

-Frequently Asked Questions About Wolves in Colorado
+Living with Wolves in Colorado

-While the plan is being developed, below you will find some questions we frequently receive regarding living with wolves in Colorado.
+Below, you will find some questions we frequently receive regarding living with wolves in Colorado.
 Wolves are elusive, even to wildlife officers and biologists, but there are some things you should know about living with wolves.